 Feeling a bug creeping up on you and you want to nip it in the butt?
-Or are your little ones starting a running nose and want to make enough soup for when you drop too?
-Well I have you covered with the recipe for the best soup for a cold!
+Or are your little ones starting to get a runny nose and want to make enough soup for when you drop too?
+Well, I have you covered with the recipe for the best soup for a cold!

 Don’t overthink while making your soup!

 When making this soup focus on your preference!
 You can get as creative as you want!
 If you want it more sweet add some more honey and more salt if you want the opposite.

 Reasons for the best soup for a cold…